mgm3IU/fa18-523-63/project-report/report.md

 ## Requirements

 ## Design

 ### Topology

+This project is built on a CentOS server [@fa18-523-63-www-centos].
+On this server, Python 3.6 [@fa18-523-63-www-python-36] will be used as the language.
+The Python wrapper for Tensorflow is installed independently [@fa18-523-63-www-tensorflow].
+The following methods from the Tensorflow library are used: tf.contrib.factorization.KMeans, tf.contrib.factorization.KMeansClustering, tf.contrib.learn.LinearRegressor, tf.contrib.learn.LogisticRegressor, tf.contrib.nn.
+These methods are used to take the input data from the Google Finance tool [@fa18-523-63-www-google-finance] and perform their operations to classify whether a given stock is a strong sell, sell, neutral, buy, or strong buy.
+This operation is then run daily to make a decision with such granularity whether a given stock is worth the risk.

 ### Neural Networks

 Neural Networks are used with deep learning principles and capabilities.
 Neural networks are second to none when it comes to image classification, deep learning, and more [@fa18-523-63-www-nn-dl].
 Based loosely on the human neural